ar0it/MetaGPT/documentation/LabJournal.md

 - maybe give the proprietary file format as input aswell
 - maybe compress error messages handed to gpt4o via a gpt3.5 instance
 - funny idea for are llms intelligent --> give a base task i.e. write a text. then recursively simply ask "improve this" do the same with humans.
 How does the curve look like for a plot where x is the iterations and y is the quality of the response.

+- Idea for swarm: 1 agent doesn the schema focused retrieval, 1 agent who does the raw data retrieval, 1 Agent who asks questions and 1 agent who does the tool usage.
+- Question answering seems to limit the scope, and might be more reliable than free responses
+- Structure the OME schema into a questionair which the ai models chats with.
 # 13.06.24

 **Known Bugs/ToDos remaining:**